-Humanities Research Center Internship
+Humanities Research Center Internship - Applications for 2014-2015 are being reviewed.

 Plan II offers an internship program at the Harry Ransom Center that is designed to provide advanced undergraduates with experience in the nature and operations of a major humanities research center.
 The experience gained by interns will benefit them in their own research projects, in possible graduate studies, and even as a career option in such fields as librarianship, museum studies, archival or curatorial work, as well as public affairs, marketing, public programming and event management.
 Once selected, interns will choose from a variety of opportunities within the center.
 These vary from year to year, but will likely include: